Frontline Ltd. (FRO) Shares Down Despite Recent Market Volatility

-Frontline Ltd. (NYSE: FRO)’s stock price has decreased by -3.84 compared to its previous closing price of 18.98.
-Despite this, the company has seen a loss of -1.61% in its stock price over the last five trading days.
+Frontline Ltd. (NYSE: FRO)’s stock price has decreased by -1.34 compared to its previous closing price of 17.93.
+However, the company has seen a -2.86% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/07/22 that Frontline, Euronav Merge to Create Tanker Giant in $4.2 Billion Stock Deal

 Is It Worth Investing in Frontline Ltd. (NYSE: FRO) Right Now?

-Frontline Ltd. (NYSE: FRO) has a price-to-earnings ratio of 8.81x that is above its average ratio.
-Additionally, the 36-month beta value for FRO is 0.29.
-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Frontline Ltd. (NYSE: FRO) is 8.32x, which is above its average ratio.
+Moreover, the 36-month beta value for FRO is 0.29.
+Analysts have varying opinions on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Sponsored